teaching-on-testbeds/serve-edge-chi/snippets/intro.md

 * a baseline model
 * a model with INT8 quantization
-* and the same models, using the [Arm Compute Library](https://github.com/ARM-software/ComputeLibrary) execution provider

 To run this experiment, you should have already created an account on Chameleon, and become part of a project.